sendgrid/docs/content/docs/ui/analytics-and-reporting/subuscribing-to-expert-insights.md

 <call-out>

 Need additional help?
 SendGrid's team of Email Consultants have over 95 years of combined email experience.
-If you're having any email issues or would like advice on how to optimize engagement, talk to one of our consultants [talk to one of our consultants](https://sendgrid.com/contact-expert-services/) today.
+If you're having any email issues or would like advice on how to optimize engagement, [talk to one of our consultants](https://sendgrid.com/contact-expert-services/) today.

 </call-out>